hubtype/botonic/docs/docs/plugins/plugin-contentful.md

 ## What Does This Plugin Do?

-Botonic Plugin Contentful is one of the [available](https://github.com/hubtype/botonic/tree/master/packages) plugins for Botonic.
+Botonic Plugin Contentful is one of the **[available](https://github.com/hubtype/botonic/tree/master/packages)** plugins for Botonic.
-[Contentful](http://www.contentful.com) is a CMS (Content Management System) which manages contents of a great variety of types, such as text, dates, numerics, images, ...
+**[Contentful](http://www.contentful.com)** is a CMS (Content Management System) which manages contents of a great variety of types, such as text, dates, numerics, images...
 These simple contents can be combined into custom complex contents (eg. a carousel or a message box) which can be queried over APIs.

-_Features_
+### Features

 - Web dashboard for defining complex contents and validation rules for their values
 - Web dashboard for creating, navigating and querying the custom contents